tmhglnd/total-serialism/docs/algorithmic-methods.md

 ## cellular automaton

-Generate an Elementary Cellular Automaton class.
-This is an one dimensional array (collection of cells) with states that are either dead or alive (0/1).
+Generate an Elementary Cellular Automaton class (1D).
+This is a one-dimensional array (collection of cells) with states that are either dead or alive (0/1).
 By following a set of rules the next generation is calculated for every cell based on its neighbouring cells.
-Invoke the next() method to iterate the generations.
-Set the first generation with the feed() method (usually random values work quite well).
-Change the rule() based on a decimal number or an array of digits.
+Invoke the `next()` method to iterate the generations.
+Set the first generation with the `feed()` method (usually random values work quite well).
+Change the `rule()` based on a decimal number or an array of digits.

 **methods**